MKilani/EgyVoc/README.md

 The algorithm is able to recongnize irregularities in the correspondes between the forms - in that case, an error message is output instead of the reconstruction.

-The possibility to use also data from other Coptic dialects and from W-orthography spellings (see Kilani xxx) will also be included in future releases.
+The possibility to use also data from other Coptic dialects and from W-orthography spellings (see [Kilani 2017](references/bibliography.md)) will also be included in future releases.

 The vocalization is reconstructed according to mainstream models (see E.g. Loprieno 1995), and the Group Writing spellings are distributed into 4 periods and they are read and analysed according to [Kilani 2019](http://widmaier-verlag.de/index.php?content=issue&isbn=978-3-943955-20-0).